-31. Traffic Noise
+31. Noise Impacts

-Any dwelling erected upon this site shall be designed and constructed in accordance with the recommendations and requirements of NSW Department of Planning (2008) Development Near Rail Corridors and Busy Roads - Interim Guideline and Australian Standard AS3671 (1989) 'Acoustic - Road Traffic Noise Intrusion - Building Siting and Construction' and the Noise Intrusion Assessment (Harwood Acoustics, 28 February 2022).
+Any dwelling erected upon this site shall be designed and constructed in accordance with the recommendations and requirements of NSW Department of Planning (2008) Development Near Rail Corridors and Busy Roads - Interim Guideline and Australian Standard AS3671 (1989) 'Acoustic - Road Traffic Noise Intrusion - Building Siting and Construction', the Noise Intrusion Assessment (Harwood Acoustics, 28 February 2022) and additional advice in the letter from Harwood Acoustics dated 21 February 2023.